 Assessment: Exercise Sets Each exercise set (ES) is a set of multiple choice questions you complete in Canvas.
-You may discuss ES questions with other students (and me), but you must submit your own.
+You may discuss ES questions with others students and me (on the corresponding Discussion in Canvas, or in office hours) and ChatGPT/etc., but you must submit your own in Canvas to get credit.
 After you submit, you'll be able to see your score but not which question(s) you got correct.
-If you are not satisfied with your score, then you may try again; only your most recent score will count toward your grade.
+If you are not satisfied with your score, then you may try again (up to the maximum number of attempts shown in Canvas); only your most recent score will count toward your grade.
 For example, if you first score 5, then 5 again, then 7, then finally 8, your score on the ES is 8, the most recent score.
-However, "most recent" is not necessarily "highest"; for example, if you first score 8, but don't know which you got wrong (you just had several lucky guesses), then you might next score 7; if you don't submit anything else before the deadline, then your official ES score is 7 (most recent), not 8 (highest).
-Soon after the submission deadline, you'll be able to see not only your score, but also your responses along with whether they were correct or not.
+However, "most recent" is not necessarily "highest"; for example, if you first score 8 but don't know which you got wrong (you just had several lucky guesses), then you might next score 7; if you don't submit anything else before the deadline, then your official ES score is 7 (most recent), not 8 (highest).
+Soon after the submission deadline, you'll be able to see not only your score, but also your responses along with the correct responses.
 Because of this, late submissions receive zero credit.
-(You will not automatically see the correct response if yours was incorrect, but you're welcome to ask on the discussion board about ES questions you can't figure out on your own.)

-Assessment: Empirical Exercises Each empirical exercise (EE) consists of writing and running R (or Stata) code, following relatively explicit instructions.
+Assessment: Empirical Exercises Each empirical exercise (EE) consists of writing and running R code (or Stata code), following relatively explicit instructions.
 The different EE options are at the end of each chapter in the textbook.
 You submit these through Canvas, where there are further submission details and scoring rubrics.
 Because most students are new to statistical software, empirical exercises are essentially scored on effort.
 (If you find the EE too easy, you can try some of the "optional" steps at the end, but there is no extra credit.)
-You may discuss EE steps with other students (and me), but you must submit your own.
+You may discuss EE steps with other students (and me), but you must submit your own, including both your code and the results/output.

 Assessment: Exams Each exam is in Canvas and multiple choice, very similar to an ES (in both structure and content; e.g., no coding questions), but with more questions and restricted time (see Canvas for details).
-The instructions say, "You may use any materials you want: eBook, textbook, Wikipedia, notes, etc. But, you may not consult with any other person (whether in person, by text, email, etc.).
+The instructions say, "You may use any materials you want: eBook, textbook, Wikipedia, notes, etc. But, you may not consult with any other person or artificial intelligence (whether in person, by text, email, etc.).
 There is no penalty for guessing."
 Although there is technically a time limit, almost all students submit exams before the limit, often an hour or more before.
 The first midterm exam covers chapters/weeks 2-4; the second midterm covers chapters/weeks 6-10; and the final exam is cumulative (covering chapters/weeks 2-15).